Seneca-ICTOER/software-testing/docs/D-Debugging/other-tools-3.md

 The list of warnings is at the top and you can click on on one and see the details and the line of code which caused the problem below.

 This is one of many lint tools and similar tools are available for most languages.
-They can be particularly useful for wekaly typed languages and scripting languages.
+They can be particularly useful for weakly typed languages and scripting languages.
 For these languages, since parts of the code might seldomly be executed, they can detect errors before they occur.

 ## Core Dumps

 Core dumps are a much older debugging technique which are rarely used nowadays.
 A core dump makes a copy of all of the memory allocated for program and writes it to a file.
 This information is in binary and is very laborious to go through by hand.
-There are automatic dumped readers which can allow you to explore these files in a more human readable way.
+There are automatic dump readers which can allow you to explore these files in a more human readable way.
 These files normally contain all the binary instructions and data for the program and tell you where the program was when it terminated.
 This has become a last resort debugging technique which can be used after a program fails.

 ## Conditional Compilation